Ruislip Manor, Hillingdon

 Virtually all of Ruislip Manor was laid out as a single private housing estate by George Ball from 1933 to 1939, and called Manor Homes.
 The estate should not be confused with the original plan for the development of central Ruislip – which was initially called Ruislip Manor – nor with the Ruislip Manor cottage estate, north of the railway line.

 Nowadays, most adults in Ruislip Manor have some educational qualifications, but not a degree.
-Ninety per cent of the residents are white and almost as many are homeowners.
+At the 2011 census, 84 per cent of residents were white; down from 90 per cent in 2001.

 The music hall stars Elsie and Doris Waters opened Ruislip’s first British Restaurant on Victoria Road in 1941.
 British Restaurants were wartime canteens, intended to feed the masses economically.